paviliondev/discourse-events-integration/README.md

-# Discourse Events Integration Plugin
+# Discourse Events Integration Plugin (Beta)

+> This plugin is currently in beta.
+Production release is expected in late October.

 The Events Integration Plugin lets you integrate events into your Discourse forum.